Hog

 • toFloat(arg: any): float - Converts arg to a 64-bit float.
 Converts Dates into days from epoch, and DateTimes into seconds from epoch

-• toDate(arg: string | int): Date - arg must be a string YYYY-MM-DD or a Unix timestamp in seconds
+• toDate(arg: string | integer): Date - arg must be a string YYYY-MM-DD or a Unix timestamp in seconds

-• toDateTime(arg: string | int): DateTime - arg must be an ISO timestamp string or a Unix timestamp in seconds
+• toDateTime(arg: string | integer): DateTime - arg must be an ISO timestamp string or a Unix timestamp in seconds

 Cryptographic functions